County of Nassau

-The County of Nassau was a German state within the Holy Roman Empire and later part of the German Confederation.
-Its ruling dynasty, the male line of which is now extinct, was the House of Nassau.
+The County of Nassau was a German state within the Holy Roman Empire from the period of the formal recognition of the countly title in 1159 (though "de facto" sovereignty began in 1125) until the declaration of the Duchy of Nassau in 1806 with the creation of the Confederation of the Rhine.
+Through succession, it had many counts ruling parts of it, mostly or completely independent of one another.
+After many of these counts were promoted to princely status, the County was promoted and thus was known as a Princely County or as the Principality of Nassau.

 Origins

 Nassau, originally a county, developed on the lower Lahn river in what is known today as Rhineland-Palatinate.
 The town of Nassau was founded in 915.
 Dudo of Laurenburg held Nassau as a fiefdom as granted by the Bishopric of Worms.
 His son, Rupert, built the Nassau Castle there around 1125, declaring himself "Count of Nassau".
 This title was not officially acknowledged by the Bishop of Worms until 1159 under the rule of Rupert's son, Walram.
 By 1159, the County of Nassau effectively claimed rights of taxation, toll collection, and justice, at which point it can be considered to become a state.

 The Nassauers held the territory between the Taunus and the Westerwald at the lower and middle Lahn.
 By 1128, they acquired the bailiwick of the Bishopric of Worms, which had numerous rights in the area, and thus created a link between their heritage at the lower Lahn and their possessions near Siegen.
 In the middle of the 12th century, this relationship was strengthened by the acquisition of parts of the Hesse-Thüringen feudal kingdom, namely the Herborner Mark, the Kalenberger Zent and the Court of Heimau (Löhnberg).
 Closely linked to this was the "Lordship of Westerwald", also in Nassau's possession at the time.
 At the end of the 12th century, the House acquired the Reichshof Wiesbaden, an important base in the southwest.

 In 1255, after the Counts of Nassau acquired the estates of Weilburg, the sons of Count Henry II divided Nassau for the first time.
 Walram II received the county of Nassau-Weilburg.
 From 1328 on, his younger brother, Otto I, held the estates north of the Lahn river, namely the County of Nassau-Siegen and Nassau-Dillenburg.
 The boundary line was essentially the Lahn, with Otto receiving the northern part of the county with the cities of Siegen, Dillenburg, Herborn and Haiger and Walram retaining the section south of the river, including the cities of Weilburg and Idstein.